 The Park Connection Motorcoach is a deluxe bus line providing efficient, affordable transfers between Alaska's favorite destinations.
 The Park Connection is also the only transportation service offering same-day transfers between Seward and Denali National Park.
 For more information including rates and routes, please visit our main Park Connection Motorcoach page.

 Park Connection buses are large luxury motorcoaches.
 Each motorcoach holds 52 passengers.
 Seats are equipped with power outlets, seatbelts, and foot rests.
 Each coach has an onboard lavatory.
+Note, for operational or safety considerations we may supplement our motorcoach fleet with smaller vehicles such as 10-passenger Sprinter Vans throughout the 2020 season.

 It depends on the port: